- Investing in index funds allows you to own a diversified “basket” of securities rather than risking your capital on a single stock.

 Index Mutual Funds

-In simple terms, these are “unlimited” funds.
-Think of them like a giant basket that can grow as big as needed—every time someone wants to join, the fund simply creates a new spot for them.
+Think of index mutual funds like a giant basket that can grow as big as needed.
+Every time someone wants to join, the fund simply creates a new spot for them.

 A professional manager runs the fund and makes sure it holds a little bit of every company in a specific list (like the “Top 500 Companies”).
 Instead of trading with other people on a stock market apps, you buy and sell directly through the company that owns the fund.